CookieSource/pkgbridge/README.md

 <img src="pkgbridge.png" alt="pkgbridge" width="128" />

 # pkgbridge
+# NOTE THIS IS ALPHA SOFTWARE AND NOT READY FOR USE.
 Cross‑distro package installer/exporter for Distrobox.
 Install native packages (.deb/.rpm) into the right container, then expose both CLI binaries and desktop apps back on your host.
 Includes host shims for apt/dnf/zypper/pacman that operate inside a chosen Distrobox.

 </div>